On Exploiting Hitting Sets for Model Reconciliation: Preliminaries

 \subsection{Propositional Logic}

-In this section, we provide the basic definitions used througout the paper.
+In this section, we provide the basic definitions used throughout the paper.
 Additional standard definitions are assumed~\cite{sat-handbook}.
 Although the new algorithm can be applied to any constraint system for which the satisfiability of constraint subsets can be checked, the focus of this paper is on propositional logic.

-In what follows, we assume the knowledge base $KB$ and all the formulas always expressed in \emph{conjunctive normal form} (CNF).
-This is not a restrictive requirement, since any propositional formula can be transformed into a CNF.
-A formula in CNF is a conjunction of clauses, where each clause is a disjunction of literals.
+A formula in \emph{conjunctive normal form} (CNF) is a conjunction of clauses, where each clause is a disjunction of literals.
 A literal is either a Boolean variable or its negation.
 For convenience, and when it is clear from the context, we might refer to formulas as sets of clauses and clauses as sets for literals.
 An \emph{interpretation} $I : V \rightarrow \{0, 1\}$ is a mapping from the set of variables $V$ to $\{0, 1\}$.
 A formula is \emph{satisfiable} if there exists an interpretation that satisfies it.
 A satisfying interpretation is referred to as a \emph{model}.
 A formula is \emph{unsatisfiable} or \emph{inconsistent} when no model exists.
+In what follows, we assume the knowledge base $KB$ and all the formulas are always expressed in CNF.
+This is not a restrictive requirement, since any propositional formula can be transformed into a CNF.
+Moreover, unless stated otherwise, $KB$ will be assumed to be consistent.

 \begin{definition} [Entailment] A formula $\varphi$ is logically entailed by $KB$, denoted by $KB \vDash \varphi$, if every model of $KB$ is also a model of $\varphi$. $KB \vDash \varphi$ iff $KB \land \lnot \varphi$ is unsatisfiable. \end{definition}